 Network Politicization and Political Integration: From grand cleavages to private network structures. [with Sigrid Roßteutscher] Voters on the Move or on the Run?
 Information-processing and Vote Choice in a Complex World.
 Edited by Bernhard Weßels, Hans Rattinger, Sigrid Roßteutscher, and Rüdiger Schmitt-Beck.
 Oxford University Press, 2014. [book]

 Income Expectations and the Dynamics of Left Party Support.
-Evidence from Germany, 1984-2019 [with David Rueda].
+Panel evidence from Germany, 1984-2019 [with David Rueda].

 Demand for Redistribution and Left Parties in Industrialized Democracies: The Influence of Income and Risk on Voting [with David Rueda].
 Latest version: March 2023.